CascadesCarnivoreProject/Carnassial/README.md

 * Common Tools -> GitHub Extension for Visual Studio

-Higher Visual Studio SKUs are fine.
+Higher Visual Studio SKUs such as Enterprise are fine.
 After Visual Studio installation:

 * clone the repo locally through Visual Studio's Team Explorer or GitHub's clone or download options
 * install Visual StyleCop (Tools -> Extensions and Updates -> Online)

 Atlassian's [https://www.atlassian.com/software/sourcetree](SourceTree) is a recommended augmentation of the git support available in Visual Studio's Team Explorer.
+The [Visual Studio Image Library](https://msdn.microsoft.com/en-us/library/ms246582.aspx) is often helpful for icons.

 Commits should